 These fresh cranberry sauce adds a bit of sweetness as well as some tartness to balance out the rich, buttery crust.

 Why we love this vegan cranberry square recipe:

 These cranberry sauce bars are incredibly irresistible and make the perfect healthy dessert.
 Not these delicious bars easily customize-able, but the best part is that they are made from scratch by using whatever type of fruit you have on hand.
 Plus they are also gluten-free, grain-free, paleo, refined-sugar free and easily low carb or keto.

 All you need are just a few simple pantry ingredients.
 The portable size also make them perfect for the dessert table and bring them over to smaller friends or family holiday dinners or gatherings.

 Ingredients you need:

 - Almond Flour: You can use superfine blanched almond flour or almond meal.
 Almond flour is the main nut flour providing most of the bulk.
 Measure properly using the spoon and level method.

-- for a vegan fruit crisp use softened coconut oil (you want the texture like softened butter – use refined if you prefer it without the coconut flavor) or use ghee or butter if not vegan
+- Vegan butter or coconut oil (you want the texture like softened butter for a vegan fruit bar.
+You can also use refined if you prefer it without the coconut flavor) or use ghee or grass-fed butter if not dairy-free or for paleo.